Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: The genus problem and good reduction for groups of type

 3mm

 {\bf A2.2.
 An alternative description of invariants and good reduction.} First, we recall some basic facts about absolutely almost simple $k$-groups $G$ that possess a maximal $k$-torus $T$ that is admissible with respect to a quadratic extension $\ell/k$, assuming that $\mathrm{char}\: k \neq 2$.
 These results were initially obtained in \cite{Weis-quadr} and then systematically redeveloped in \cite{Chern1}, \cite{Chern2} in the more general situation of groups over regular local rings (in particular, over discrete valuation rings).
 This generalization becomes particularly useful when we consider forms with good reduction.
 We will now review the theory over fields.
-Denote by $\mathfrak{g} = L(G)$ the Lie algebra of $G$, and let $\Phi = \Phi(G , T)$ be the root system of $G$ with respect to the maximal torus $T$, and suppose
+Let $\mathfrak{g} = L(G)$ denote the Lie algebra of $G$, and let $\Phi = \Phi(G , T)$ be the root system of $G$ with respect to the maximal torus $T$.
+Fix a Chevalley basis